alexisbdr/GO-Simulator/README.md

 * Strategy Pattern
   * Players are given a [PlayerStrategy](./Deliverables/10/10.1/player_strategy.py) that is randomly chosen allowing to play in many different ways

+### File Structure
+The up-to date and most recent code is in Deliverables/10/10.1

 ### CI
 CI testing is done through Travis CI - see makefile for travis build instructions